divvungiellatekno/course-HU-2025/slides.md

 <v-click>

-Lately: cooperation with Apple to develop OS-integrated keyboards for all Sámi languages:
+2023: cooperation with Apple to develop OS-integrated keyboards for all Sámi languages:

 <img src="/IPad-tastatur.jpeg.png" class="m-10 h-80 rounded shadow" />

+Nothing yet for other platforms.

 </v-click>